NVIDIA-Merlin/competitions/SIGIR_eCommerce_Challenge_2021/task2_purchase_prediction/README.md

 </p>

 The table below shows the general statistics for certain features based on the preprocessed session interactions train and validation datasets.
+We report the statistics of the original truncated validation set and the resampled one that mimics the test set.
+First, the distributions of features between Train and Validation set are not different.
+However, for the three sets, we notice a difference in the distribution of nb_after_add events between classes 0 and 1 where sessions with a purchase events have more interactions after the (AC).
+Furthermore, the position of the first add-to-cart event in sessions with the purchase event is delayed by one position.
+Those purchase sessions have also more click events.

  Table 1.
 Preprocessed session interactions dataset statistics (mean, median, stddev).